 Never a national hit, "I Tried (To Get Along With You)" was on the New Orleans charts for four weeks, rising to #6.

-Okeh 6841 In November, Okeh released "Let's Jump Tonight", backed with "It's Too Late Baby".
+In November, Okeh released "Let's Jump Tonight", backed with "It's Too Late Baby".
 Billboard (December 1) gave both sides a "69", praising the orchestra; Chuck's participation was seen as an afterthought.
+Later that month (on the 16th), Chuck appeared, along with the Roy Mays orchestra, at a J. J. Newberry store in Atlanta.

 The December 1 Cash Box was kinder: "A hard driving jump tune is belted across by Chuck Willis on the top level ["Let's Jump Tonight"].
 The orchestra offers a strong backdrop and Chuck makes good use of it Flip is a wild and low down blues number that's given the full treatment by Chuck.
 Ops have two similar sides to choose from here."

 Who was Anne Durrah?
 In the 1948 Atlanta City Directory, Fred Q. Durrah (wife Annie) was the manager of the Silas Green Show (a touring tent show that had been around since 1904).
-In 1950, Annie was the office secretary of Morris Brown (whoever he might have been).
+In 1950, Annie was an office secretary at Morris Brown College.
 The next year she was a clerk at the Savoy Hotel.
 By 1957, she was the hotel's manager.
 What any of this has to do with Chuck is beyond me (and only proves that I need to get out more).
-What it reminded me of, however, is that I haven't yet come across a single appearance that Chuck made.
+What it reminded me of, however, is that I've only come across a single appearance that Chuck made.
 That was about to change.

-Auditorium ad On May 1, 1952, Chuck Willis appeared at the Auditorium in Atlanta for the Third Annual Safety Patrol Show!
+On May 1, 1952, Chuck Willis appeared at the Auditorium in Atlanta for the Third Annual Safety Patrol Show!
 As lame as that sounds, the bill also included the Ravens, Errol Garner, Percy Mayfield, Sonny Thompson, and B.B.
 King.
+The next night, he was at the Auditorium in Macon, Georgia, along with John Lee Hooker.

 "Here I Come" and "Loud Mouth Lucy" were reviewed in the May 3 Cash Box: "Chuck Willis comes up with a slow blues tune and carries the mellow melody and sad lyrics [of "Here I Come"] with warmth and feeling.
 Chuck's strong vocal backed flowingly by the ork, makes this a likely side.
 The second side is a fast moving novelty and Willis gives it a powerhouse treatment as the ork comes through with rollicking support.
 We like both sides."